PHP Login Form with Remember-Me using Cookie and Session

 setcookie ("remember",$remember,time() + 3600*24*365);

-Two cookies will be saved here, one for email id and other for the checkbox.
+Two cookies will be saved, one for the email id and the other for the checkbox.

-Next, in the Login form, we will use below code for input email id and "Remember Me" checkbox.
+Next, in the Login form, we will use the below code for the input email id and "Remember Me" checkbox.

 <input type = "text" class="form-control" name="email" id = "email" value= "<?php if(isset($_COOKIE["remember_email"])) { echo $_COOKIE["remember_email"]; } else echo $email;?>" placeholder ="Enter your Email Id" required>